 - Choose unconditional love, regardless of whatever choices your child makes.

-- Praise for effort rather than outcome.
+- Praise for effort rather than the outcome.
 This builds resilience and grit.

 - Encourage standards of excellence based on your view of your child’s potential.
-One child’s “A” in match may not be as difficult to achieve as another’s “B.”
+One child’s “A” in math may not be as difficult to achieve as another’s “B.”

 - Set goals together as a family that are S.M.A.R.T.
-(Specific, measurable, attainable, relevant, and Time-based)
+(Specific, measurable, attainable, relevant, and time-bound) during Family Meetings.